 The Worcester County Health Department is led by Health Officer Debbie Goeller and Deputy Health Officer Dr. Andrea Mathias.
 The department is divided into eight programs, listed below, each with a program director.

-Our behavioral health programs are fully accredited by The Joint Commission, an independent nonprofit organization that accredits and certifies more than 17,000 health organizations and programs in the United States.
+Our behavioral health and ambulatory care programs are fully accredited by The Joint Commission, an independent nonprofit organization that accredits and certifies more than 17,000 health organizations and programs in the United States.

 WCHD is one of three Maryland health departments with an accredited program.
-Our behavioral health programs are re-evaluated and accreditation is renewed every three years.
+Our behavioral health and ambulatory care programs are re-evaluated and accreditation is renewed every three years.
 The programs have maintained accreditation for 24 years.

-Information about the safety and quality of accredited behavioral health care organizations is available to the public at www.qualitycheck.org.
+Information about the safety and quality of accredited behavioral health and ambulatory care organizations is available to the public at www.qualitycheck.org.